fiedler256/simple-rag-app/README.md

 ### Example

-To ask a question to the RAG app, send a POST request to `http://localhost:8000/query` with the following JSON body:
+To ask a question to the RAG app, send a POST request to `http://localhost:8000/query` with the following structure of a JSON body:
 ```json
 {
   "query": "Are you selling in Germany?"